splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

 To infer an RPC service, Splunk APM does the following:

 #.
-Verify that the ``span.kind`` of the referring span is equal to ``CLIENT``.
+Verifies that the ``span.kind`` of the referring span is equal to ``CLIENT``.
 #.
-Verify that the referring span contains the ``rpc.system`` span tag.
+Verifies that the referring span contains the ``rpc.system`` span tag.
 This tag is used to identify the remote system, such as ``grpc``, ``java_rmi``, or ``wcf``.
 #.
-Look for the service name in the following tags, in that order:
+Looks for the service name in the following tags, in the following order.
+If any of these tags are found, infers the service name from the first appearing tag.
+If none of these tags are found, Splunk APM does not consider the span to be related to an inferred RPC service.
     #. ``rpc.service``
     #.
 For libraries that support OpenTelemetry semantic conventions version 1.16.0 or lower, ``net.peer.name``.
 For libraries that support OpenTelemetry semantic conventions version 1.17.0 or higher, ``server.address``.
     #. ``rpc.system``
-#.
-If any of these tags are found, infer the service name from the first appearing tag.
-If none of these tags are found, the span is not considered related to an inferred RPC service.

 .. _generic-inf-logic: